-At the conclusion, the Principal or the Staff Disciplinary Committee (as applicable) will state the decision (if reached) and the reasons for it and will soon afterwards confirm this in writing to the employee and their representative.
-Alternatively, the Principal or the Staff Disciplinary Committee (as applicable) may need to deliberate to consider any information obtained at the hearing.
+Following conclusion of the disciplinary hearing, the Principal (or the Staff Disciplinary Committee as applicable) will consider the representations made by the employee (and any other relevant witnesses) and will aim to get a decision to the employee within ten days together with the reasons for that decision.
+The Principal or the Staff Disciplinary Committee (as applicable) may need to deliberate to consider any information obtained at the hearing.
 If so, any decision will be confirmed in writing to the employee as soon as it is reached.